 This scheme offers jobs and language support to refugees who have arrived in the UK.

-If you’d like to know more about this initiative or join the Business Consortium you can contact Emma Sinclair, MBE via LinkedIn.
+If you’d like to know more about employing Ukrainians, this initiative or joining the -Business Consortium, you can contact Emma Sinclair, MBE via LinkedIn.